eriksjolund/podman/docs/source/markdown/podman-volume-create.1.md

 ## QUOTAS

-podman volume create uses `XFS project quota controls` for controlling the size and the number of inodes of builtin volumes.
+podman volume create uses `XFS project quota controls` for controlling the size and the number of inodes of built-in volumes.
 The directory used to store the volumes must be an`XFS` file system and be mounted with the `pquota` option.

 Example /etc/fstab entry:
 ```
 /dev/podman/podman-var /var xfs defaults,x-systemd.device-timeout=0,pquota 1 2
 ```

-Podman generates project ids for each builtin volume, but these project ids need to be unique for the XFS file system.
+Podman generates project ids for each built-in volume, but these project ids need to be unique for the XFS file system.
 These project ids by default are generated randomly, with a potential for overlap with other quotas on the same file system.

 The xfs_quota tool can be used to assign a project id to the storage driver directory, e.g.: